Hello Swift Testing, Goodbye XCTest

 }

-With the new Swift Testing framework, create an empty file, import the testing library, and declare your testing function using @Test macro:
+With the new Swift Testing framework, on the other hand, you need to import the Testing library, and declare your testing function using @Test macro:

 import Testing